 A baccalaureate degree with mathematics through differential and integral calculus and a calculus-based basic physics sequence are required for direct input.
 Courses in the physical sciences and engineering are highly desirable.
-Officers not having the required qualifications for direct input enter the program indirectly through the Engineering Science (460) Curriculum discussed elsewhere in this catalog.
+Officers not having the required qualifications for direct input enter the program indirectly through the Engineering Science (460) Curriculum.
 An APC of 323 is required.